Vrunda0713/WeatherApp_DevOps/README.md

 > A DevOps mini project demonstrating a complete CI/CD pipeline with a real-world Flask application.

 Course: 20PECE 601A — DevOps Fundamentals | Sem II, 2025-2026
-Institute: Cummins College of Engineering for Women, Pune
+Institute: Cummins College of Engineering for Women, Pune.

 ---